-VECIMA NETWORKS INC. (the "Corporation") NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS
+VECIMA NETWORKS INC. (the "Corporation")

+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual general meeting of shareholders of the Corporation shall be held virtually on Tuesday, December 19, 2023, at 10:00 am (PT), (the "Meeting") for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual general meeting of shareholders of the Corporation shall be held virtually on Monday, December 16, 2024, at 10:00 A.M.
+(PST) (the "Meeting") for the following purposes:

-- 1. to receive the consolidated financial statements of the Corporation for the fiscal year ended June 30, 2023, together with the report of the auditors thereon; - 2. to re-appoint Grant Thornton LLP as auditors for the next fiscal year and to authorize the directors to fix their remuneration: - 3. to set the number of directors of the Corporation at seven; - 4. to elect directors of the Corporation; and - 5. to transact such further and other business as may properly come before the meeting or any adjournment or adjournments thereof.
+- to receive the consolidated financial statements of the Corporation for the fiscal year ended June 30, 2024, together with the report of the auditors thereon; - 2. to re-appoint Grant Thornton LLP as auditors for the next fiscal year and to authorize the directors to fix their remuneration: - 3. to set the number of directors of the Corporation at six; - 4. to elect directors; and - 5. to transact such further and other business as may properly come before the meeting or any adjournment or adjournments thereof.

+Accompanying this Notice is a Management Information Circular dated as of November 17, 2024 (the "Information Circular").
 The details of all matters proposed to be put before shareholders at the Meeting are set forth in the Information Circular.
-At the Meeting, shareholders will be asked to approve each of the foregoing items.
+Shareholders will be asked to approve each of the foregoing items at the Meeting.